-- (a) ARTC may only vary the Undertaking with the consent of the ACCC under section 44ZZA(7) of the CCA. - (b) Subject to sections 2.3(c) and 2.3(d), the variation to this Undertaking approved in June 2017 on [] ("Varied Undertaking"), takes effect twenty one (21) days after the ACCC has published its decision to accept the Varied Undertaking under section 44ZZA(3) of the CCA on the first day of the month which is three full months after that date ("Variation Effective Date"); and. - (ii) on and from the Variation Effective Date, all provisions of the Varied Undertaking are taken to have commenced operation on 1 July 2017 ("Variation Commencement Date").
+- (a) ARTC may only vary the Undertaking with the consent of the ACCC under section 44ZZA(7) of the CCA. - (b) Subject to section 2.3(c), the variation to this Undertaking approved in June 2017: - (i) (b) the variation to this Undertaking approved on [] ("Varied Undertaking"), takes effect twenty one (21) days after the ACCC has published its decision to accept the Varied Undertaking under section 44ZZA(3) of the CCA ("Variation Effective Date"); and - (ii) on and from all provisions as varied by the Varied Undertaking are taken to have commenced operation on 1 January 2019 with the exception of the provisions necessary for ARTC to determine Charges to apply on and from 1 January 2019.For the avoidance of doubt, if the Variation Effective Date is after 1 January 2019, then all provisions of the Varied Undertaking are taken to have commenced operation on 1 July 2017 ("Variation Commencement Date") January 2019.

-- (c) If a person applies to the Australian Competition Tribunal under section 44ZZBF(1) of the CCA within the 21 day period referred to in section 2.3(b)(i) for a review of the ACCC's decision to accept the Varied Undertaking and the Tribunal affirms the ACCC's decision, then the Variation Effective Date and the Variation Commencement Date will be will take effect at the time of the Tribunal's decision. - (d) ARTC will engage in good faith negotiations with Access Holders and, by no later than 31 December 2017 or such later date as agreed with the ACCC in writing, lodge a variation application with the ACCC under section 44ZZA(7) of the CCA to vary this Undertaking to: - (i) incorporate path based pricing; and - (ii) apply an incremental costs methodology such that: - (A) Pricing Zone 3 Access Holders contribute incremental costs for Pricing Zone 1 for the remaining term of the Undertaking; - (B) incremental maintenance costs are allocated on the basis of actual usage and incremental capital costs are allocated on the basis of contracted capacity; - (C) take or pay charges include incremental capital based on contracted capacity; and - (D) a dual ceiling limit applies. - (d) For the 2018 calendar year, ARTC will undertake the Compliance Assessment as if the Varied Undertaking had come into effect on 1 January 2018 (other than clauses 4.11 - 4.23 and 9).
-The objective of this paragraph (d) is to avoid the need for two sets of compliance modelling for part years for the first Compliance Assessment after the Varied Undertaking comes into effect.
+- (c) If a person applies to the Australian Competition Tribunal under section 44ZZBF(1) of the CCA within the 21 day period referred to in section 2.3(b)(i) for a review of the ACCC's decision to accept the Varied Undertaking and the Tribunal affirms the ACCC's decision, then the Variation Effective Date and the Variation Commencement Date will be the time of the Tribunal's decision. - (d) ARTC will engage in good faith negotiations with Access Holders and, by no later than 31 December 2017 or such later date as agreed with the ACCC in writing, lodge a variation application with the ACCC under section 44ZZA(7) of the CCA to vary this Undertaking to: - (i) incorporate path based pricing; and - (ii) apply an incremental costs methodology such that: - (A) Pricing Zone 3 Access Holders contribute incremental costs for Pricing Zone 1 for the remaining term of the Undertaking; - (B) incremental maintenance costs are allocated on the basis of actual usage and incremental capital costs are allocated on the basis of contracted capacity; - (C) take or pay charges include incremental capital based on contracted capacity; and - (D) a dual ceiling limit applies. - The separate Ceiling Limit and Constrained Network in relation to Pricing Zone 3 has been included in the Varied Undertaking to provide certainty and transparency as to the treatment of incremental costs for the remaining Term of the Varied Undertaking and is not to be taken as the mechanism which will necessarily be included beyond the current Term.
+ARTC will review the terms to apply for a revised HVAU post 2021, having regard to (but not limited to) relevant circumstances as that time including whether any, or all, of the elements of the current pricing approach are or continue to be appropriate for all stakeholders at the point in time when loss capitalisation in Pricing Zone 3 ends.